Leyner-Andres-Bejarano-Palacios/data-structures-and-algorithms/ReadMe.md

     1.  link to my leetcode [post](https://leetcode.com/problems/sort-the-matrix-diagonally/discuss/1632841/Java-(nlogn)-identify-the-elements-of-that-diagonal)

 80. exercise [link](https://leetcode.com/problems/construct-binary-search-tree-from-preorder-traversal/) 1008, I had to see this one in youtube
+    1.  probably better than the code I was going to write, [post](https://leetcode.com/problems/construct-binary-search-tree-from-preorder-traversal/discuss/252232/JavaC%2B%2BPython-O(N)-Solution)

 81. exercise [link](https://leetcode.com/problems/find-valid-matrix-given-row-and-column-sums/)  1605, needed to see
+    1.  probably better than the code I was going to write, [post](https://leetcode.com/problems/find-valid-matrix-given-row-and-column-sums/discuss/876904/Python-and-C%2B%2B-(Greedy)-Easy-python-solution.-Explained-using-images)

 82. exercise [link](https://leetcode.com/problems/design-a-stack-with-increment-operation/) 1381, have not tried yet, should be easy, but I have not created a single class in leetcode

 83. exercise [link](https://leetcode.com/problems/maximum-xor-for-each-query/) 1829 had to see, what a hard problem
+    1.  link to my leetcode [post](https://leetcode.com/problems/maximum-xor-for-each-query/discuss/1633273/Java-O(n)-with-explanation)

-84. exercise [link](https://leetcode.com/problems/count-number-of-maximum-bitwise-or-subsets/) 2044, hint, is a dp problem, have not been able to do the optimized solution
+84. exercise [link](https://leetcode.com/problems/count-number-of-maximum-bitwise-or-subsets/) 2044, hint, is a dp problem, have not been able to do the optimized solution..........I am stiill owing e this one

 85. exercise [link](https://leetcode.com/problems/matrix-block-sum/) 1314
+    1.  partial explanation (need to reach those 100 questions mark): So we need the prefixSum to avoid repeating calculations, the thing is that we can not just flatten the array and do the prefixSum, we need the prefixSum of rows and columns and using that we can obtain any value in the array.

 86. exercise [link](https://leetcode.com/problems/find-the-winner-of-the-circular-game/) 1823, did not even undertand what am I suppose to do

 87. exercise [link](https://leetcode.com/problems/score-after-flipping-matrix/) 861, lost again

-88. exercise [link](https://leetcode.com/problems/count-square-submatrices-with-all-ones/) 1277, putting my analysis along with lee analisys I ended with a brilliant explanation
+88. exercise [link](https://leetcode.com/problems/count-square-submatrices-with-all-ones/) 1277, putting my analysis along with lee analisys I ended with a brilliant explanation (I know which one this is, so I will go with the next one I really need the 100 quetions mark)

 89. exercise [link](https://leetcode.com/problems/count-triplets-that-can-form-two-arrays-of-equal-xor/) 1442

 90. exercise [link](https://leetcode.com/problems/design-browser-history/) 1472

 91. exercise [link](https://leetcode.com/problems/spiral-matrix-iii/) 885
+    1. this is way too easy, I have   a partial solution in my book

 92. exercise [link](https://leetcode.com/problems/find-all-duplicates-in-an-array/) 442
+    1. I already know the answer to this one, just turn those that already appeared into negative  and using the index we will know which one appeared twice

 93. exercise [link](https://leetcode.com/problems/xor-queries-of-a-subarray/) 1310 , that xor prefix thou
+    1. trying to get to that 100 questions mark as soosn as I can, I already have a great explanation in my notes.

 94. exercise [link](https://leetcode.com/problems/minimum-number-of-operations-to-reinitialize-a-permutation/) 1806, no clue of what are we doing

 95. exercise [link](https://leetcode.com/problems/partition-array-for-maximum-sum/) 1043, that explanation that I created is sweet
+    1. I already feel I have a great understanding of the problem, so I will move on

 96. exercise [link](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-postorder-traversal/) 889, along with the youtube video would be the explanation
+    1. I already feel I have a great understanding of the problem, so I will move on

 97. exercise [link](https://leetcode.com/problems/subsets/) 78, another great opportunity for explainig backtracking